Stackato-Apps/bottle-currency/README.md

 ## Usage

-### Deploy on Stackato
+### Deploy on HPE Helion Stackato

     Server side:
     $ kato role add redis # if not present

     Client side:
-    $ git clone git://github.com/Stackato-Apps/bottle-currency.git
-    $ cd bottle-currency
     $ stackato push -n

 Then open application in a browser.

     $ stackato open

-### Without Stackato
+### Without HPE Helion Stackato

-It is possible to run the app without Stackato, if necessary.
+It is possible to run the app without HPE Helion Stackato, if necessary.

  1. Install and start Redis database, see http://redis.io for details